Peoria Surge Protection Services

 Smaller, repeated power surges have the ability to slowly damage electronic equipment and you are unaware.
 Computers or home theatre may continue to function after small surges until the integrity of the electronic components totally erodes and your electronics and appliances stop working.
 The smaller power surges can shorten the lifespan of electronics and appliances when they occur repeatedly.

 There are many surge protectors on the market.
 The common power bars are cheap, multi-outlet products that are nothing more than an extension of a wall outlet.
 These usually have a circuit breaker of some sort, but most don’t offer any real “protection” from electrical issues.

 Surge protectors offer some level of protection against power spikes.
 How much and how well is determined on each individual surge protection unit.

 It’s all about the joules.
 Protection is offered in joules.
 These are a reservoir of protection.
 For example, if the unit you have has 1,000 joules of protection then it can take ten hits of 100 joules every time – or one hit of 1,000 joules.

-Protect your home today and call Christian Brothers Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Peoria, AZ and surrounding areas.
-Christian Brothers are eager to help you protect your home and your family.
+Protect your home today and call 1800plumbing Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Peoria, AZ and surrounding areas.
+1800plumbing are eager to help you protect your home and your family.